Renting a Swiss property

 Sub-letting is both legal and normal in Switzerland and is a good way to find temporary accommodation.
 The best places to find sub-lets are usually among your network of friends and acquaintances and on the internal message boards of large organisations.

 Furnished houses are often holiday homes, which may be a good choice for a short stay but can be expensive.
-As well as holiday rental companies, try UMS Ltd Temporary Housing Switzerland who specialise in short-term and furnished lodgings.

 Finding house shares and lodgings